darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/04 - Shadows Beneath Stone.md

 Through his stone-sense, Melf could feel how that simple gesture—the Administrator's unconscious touch of her ring—made the hidden chamber below them resonate with ancient magics that had been dormant for generations.
 Power that predated the University's construction stirred in response to the presence of its key, recognizing authorization patterns that had been established by forces operating outside normal magical frameworks.

-"The Book of Gosh," Tengus said with satisfaction, watching her reaction with the attention of someone who had been anticipating this revelation for decades.
+"The [[Book of Gosh]]," Tengus said with satisfaction, watching her reaction with the attention of someone who had been anticipating this revelation for decades.
 "Still down there, still waiting behind protections that require your willing cooperation to bypass safely."

 The revelation hit Melf like a physical blow that reframed everything he thought he understood about institutional purpose and hidden responsibilities.
 Through his connection to the University's foundations, he felt confirmation of fears and duties older than recorded history—knowledge that the building had been constructed around purposes that extended far beyond scholarly research into areas that required supernatural protection.